Managing site cache settings

 Changing the location of the disk cache

-To change the location of the folder where proxy files are stored, use the Browse button next to the Cache folder field as shown in the above screenshot.
+To change the location of the folder where proxy files are stored, enter the new lcoation in the Cache folder field.

 After changing the path you should copy any existing content from the old cache folder to the new one.
 Before doing so, stop all FotoWeb services and then complete the move.
 If your FotoWeb server runs on IIS, you must also start the FotoWeb administration console and choose All Tasks - Remove from IIS and follow the prompts.
 Then choose All Tasks - Setup IIS on the site so that IIS is updated with the new location.

 The Maximum size (MB) per site relates to cache purging.

 Maximum idle time (Days) refers to the number of days an asset remains in the cache without being accessed.
 The asset is removed when the number of days specified is exceeded.

 What does the disk cache contain and how much space does it require?

 The disk cache stores previews, thumbnails, video key frames, and poster images in different sizes and helps boost the performance of your FotoWare DAM system.